Search on this blog

 Cornwell House – Frank Lloyd Wright

-Mid-Century Modern Design didn’t emerge in a vacuum—it was shaped by visionary designers and architects who pushed the boundaries of conventional design.
+Mid-century Modern Design didn’t emerge in a vacuum—it was shaped by visionary designers and architects who pushed the boundaries of conventional design.

 Eero Saarinen - Mod-Century Modern Designer